WattersAUS/PHP-LotteryResultService/README.md

 # PHP-LotteryResultService

     PHP-LotteryResultService
-    - API service that returns various responses containing results from various lottey draws (and the SQL database that is used to store the results)
+    - API service that returns various responses containing results from various lottery draws (and the SQL database that is used to store the results)

     - The results are already in the database, this is done via a Perl script in the Perl-ChalkboardLottery project